malcolmmaima/maimabank/README.md

 This service offers APIs that enable the frontend to accomplish the following tasks:

-1. Establish and oversee bank accounts that consist of the account owner's name, balance, and currency.
+1. Create and manage bank accounts, which consist of the account owner's name, balance, and currency.
-2. Document all balance adjustments made to each account.
-Thus, every time an amount is added to or subtracted from an account, an account entry record is generated.
+2. Record all balance changes made to each account.
+Every time an amount is added to or subtracted from an account, an account entry record is generated.
-3. Execute a fund transfer between two accounts.
-This should occur as a transaction, guaranteeing that both accounts' balances are either successfully updated or not updated at all.
+3. Transfer funds between two accounts.
+This happens as a transaction, ensuring that both accounts' balances are either successfully updated or not updated at all.

 ## Setup local development

 ### Install tools

+Before setting up the service locally, you need to install the following tools:

 - [Docker desktop](https://www.docker.com/products/docker-desktop)
 - [TablePlus](https://tableplus.com/)